kb2ghz/tt_um_kb2ghz_xalu/docs/info.md

 |SHR         |1   1   1 | shift port A right one position |

-Assertion of input signal COM results in the 1's complement of the output function.

-Signal ci_right is added when generating the ADD function.
-The carry output resulting from an ADD operation appears on signal co_left.

 ## How to test

 This device can be tested by inputting data on the two input ports (A/B), a function code (F0, F1, F2) and